 Asim’s good life manifesto

 This manifesto a living commitment to how I move through the world—with clarity, care, and courage.
-Each principle begins with a quiet vow: Make good on… Because a good life isn’t given.
+Each principle begins with a vow: Make good on… Because a good life isn’t given.
 It’s practiced.

 • These are the internal commitments.
 They shape how I show up—honestly, lightly, and without pretension.